show_page.php1 : dn06.jpg

 HISTORY: None

-HISTOPATHOLOGIC DIAGNOSIS: Anal sac: Infiltrating the connective tissue surrounding the anal sac epithelium, effacing approximately 30% of anal sac apocrine glands, and compressing and infiltrating adjacent skeletal muscle is a well demarcated, unencapsulated, multilobulated, densely cellular neoplasm composed of cuboidal to columnar polygonal cells arranged in cords, tubules, acini, and solidly cellular areas separated and supported by a fine fibrovascular stroma.
+HISTOPATHOLOGIC DIAGNOSIS: Anal sac: Infiltrating the connective tissue surrounding the anal sac, effacing approximately 40% of anal sac apocrine glands, and compressing and infiltrating adjacent skeletal muscle is a well demarcated, unencapsulated, multilobulated, densely cellular neoplasm composed of cuboidal to columnar polygonal cells arranged in cords, tubules, acini, and solidly cellular areas separated and supported by a fine fibrovascular stroma.
 Multifocally, neoplastic cells palisade around a central lumen that is either clear or filled with eosinophilic material (rosettes), or palisade around small caliber blood vessels (pseudorosettes), and tubuloacinar lumina occasionally contain eosinophilic amorphous material (secretory product).
 Neoplastic cells have variably distinct cell borders and a moderate amount of eosinophilic granular cytoplasm.
-Nuclei are often basilar and are round to oval with coarsely stippled chromatin and up to two nucleoli.
-There is mild anisokaryosis, minimal anisocytosis, and rare single cell death/necrosis.
-Mitoses average 2 per HPF (20 per 2.37 mm2) with occasional bizarre mitoses.
+Nuclei are often basilar and round to oval with coarsely stippled chromatin and up to two nucleoli.
+There is mild anisokaryosis and anisocytosis, and rare single cell necrosis.
+Mitoses average 20 per 2.37 mm2 with occasional bizarre mitoses.
 Multifocally at the periphery of the neoplasm, there are clusters of neoplastic cells within lymphatics and blood vessels.
 There is multifocal mild hemorrhage and scattered lymphocytes, plasma cells, and hemosiderin-laden macrophages within the connective tissue stroma.
 Multifocally, similar inflammatory cells infiltrate the subepithelial connective tissue of the anal sac, and remaining anal sac apocrine glands are moderately ectatic and lined by attenuated epithelium.

 MORPHOLOGIC DIAGNOSIS: Anal sac: Anal sac gland adenocarcinoma, shepherd mix, canine.